 Included are minimum standards such as:

-Topics to be included in Association bylaws in order to be recognized,
+Topics to be included in Association bylaws,

 Benefits of being recognized by the City,